-For the years ended December 31, 2023 and 2022, loans and deposits are classified as Level 3 financial instruments and cash resources are classified as Level 1 financial instruments.
+For the years ended December 31, 2024 and 2023, loans and deposits are classified as Level 3 financial instruments and cash resources are classified as Level 1 financial instruments.
 Other assets that represent interest receivable and classified as Level 3 financial instruments.

-Other liabilities that represent interest payable and other accrued expenses classified as Level 3 financial instruments.

-During the years ended December 31, 2023 and 2022, there were no transfers between Level 1, Level 2 and Level 3.
+Other liabilities that represent interest payable and other payables classified as Level 3 financial instruments.
+During the years ended December 31, 2024 and 2023, there were no transfers between Level 1, Level 2 and Level 3.
 The Bank recognizes transfers between levels in the fair value hierarchy at the end of the year during which the change occurred.